 - 1. Continue with above program - 2.
 Continue PROM/Static stretching for limited motions - 3.
 AROM in all directions $\rightarrow$ watch for substitutions - 4.
-Progress theraband/PRE program for all exercises as tolerated: - Supine or Prone ER with the arm abducted to 90° and the elbow flexed to 90° Begin with the arm supported on the table, progress to unsupported position - 5.
-Manually resisted PNF patterns (progress from isometric → manual resist → theraband) - 6.
-Continue soft tissue mobilizations and increase aggressiveness of joint mobilizations - 7.
-Wall push-ups - 8.
-Initiate proprioceptive exercises - 9.
-Dynamic stability exercises (bodyblade).
+Progress theraband/PRE program for all exercises as tolerated: - Supine or Prone ER with the arm abducted to 90° and the elbow flexed to 90°.
+Begin with the arm supported on the table, progress to as unsupported position. - 5.
+Manually resisted PNF patterns (progress from isometric to manual resistance to theraband) - 6.
+Continue soft tissue mobilizations and increase aggressiveness of joint mobilizations as needed - 7.
+"Full Can" Exercises - 8.
+Sidelying ER/IR with dumbbell - 9.
+Wall push-ups - 10.
+Initiate proprioceptive exercises - 11.
+Dynamic stability exercises as indicated (bodyblade).
 Begin in the scapular plane and progress to more provocative positions as tolerated.